 A digression.
 Quite a few years ago a doctor decided that I needed a change of medication.
 Within a second I was in, thinking that the future is even brighter, but then, stupid, stupid me, I asked the doctor: So what was wrong with the current medication?
 Nothing, he said, it’s great.
 The new medication would simply get better outcomes, results.
 And I bought it.
 It was much later that I realised that the conversation was just bizarre.
 It’s like my current medication is fantastic, ideal, optimal, but I can now get medication which more fantastic, more ideal, more optimal (no, it doesn’t make sense to say it, but I still do).
 It’s always progress, we move on reaping from the new wonders medicine offers, always going ‘more ideal’.
 End of digression.

 Why I don’t like the pressure tactic?
 Well, it’s not even that it is supposed to scare me, actually.
 Paradoxically, it’s because it does more harm to you than me!
 Do you not realise that such a sentence undermines both you, yourself, and our relationship?
-It is really more important to scare me into attending the appointment than to preserve my trust?
+Is it really more important to scare me into attending the appointment than to preserve my trust?
 I am very disappointed that it seems it is.
 Indeed, under the previous post, an ex GP practice manager wrote:

 The real reason for the letter is due to the GPs getting paid for your attendance under QOF.